talon-one/talon_one.js/docs/IntegrationApi.md

 let customerSessionId = "customerSessionId_example"; // String | The `integration ID` of the customer session.
 You set this ID when you create a customer session.
 You can see existing customer session integration IDs in the Campaign Manager's **Sessions** menu, or via the [List Application session](https://docs.talon.one/management-api#operation/getApplicationSessions) endpoint. let body = new TalonOne.IntegrationRequest(); // IntegrationRequest | body let opts = {
-  'dry': true // Boolean | Indicates whether to persist the changes.
+  'dry': true, // Boolean | Indicates whether to persist the changes.
 Changes are ignored when `dry=true`.
 When set to `true`: - The endpoint will **only** consider the payload that you pass when **closing** the session.
 When you do not use the `dry` parameter, the endpoint behaves as a typical PUT endpoint.
 Each update builds upon the previous ones. - You can use the `evaluableCampaignIds` body property to select specific campaigns to run.
 [See the docs](https://docs.talon.one/docs/dev/integration-api/dry-requests).
+  'now': new Date("2013-10-20T19:20:30+01:00") // Date | A timestamp value of a future date that acts as a current date when included in the query.
+Use this parameter, for example, to test campaigns that would be evaluated for this customer session in the future (say, [scheduled campaigns](https://docs.talon.one/docs/product/campaigns/settings/managing-campaign-schedule)).  **Note:**  - It must be an RFC3339 timestamp string. - It can **only** be a date in the future. - It can **only** be used if the `dry` parameter in the query is set to `true`.
 };
 apiInstance.updateCustomerSessionV2(customerSessionId, body, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);